The Best Tracker Funds

 I once spoke with a financial adviser who argued I was wrong about tracker funds and told me that you get what you pay for with actively managed funds.
 I questioned exactly what I was getting for all those active management fees and fund manager salaries I was paying and eventually told him I respectfully disagreed to which he responded, “Well, people don’t want tracker funds, they are too boring”.

-Here are some staggering fund facts from Morningstars mid 2020 report:
+Here are some staggering fund facts from their 2022 mid year and 2021 yearly reports:

-- Pricey active large-cap funds are doomed to failure: Just 8% of these funds beat their passive composite over the decade ended June 30, 2020
+- Pricey active large-cap funds are doomed to failure: Just 6% of these funds beat the S&P500

-Even my Trading 212 portfolio obliterated most managed funds by tripling in value over 7 months and I am far from a trading professional.
+Even my Trading 212 portfolio has obliterated most managed funds by tripling in value over 12 months and I am far from a trading professional.

 Some large U.S pensions funds are waking up to the stark reality that active fund managers rely heavily on luck.
 The California Public Employees Retirement System has moved billions of $’s from active funds to passive funds.